bartoszmichalski/salary-dates/README.md

 Output file is generated to web/output/ directory.

-2. Test could be run using following command:
+2. Unit tests can be run using following command:

 ./vendor/phpunit/phpunit/phpunit ./src/AppBundle/Tests/Entity/SalaryDateCalculationsTest